dydxprotocol/perpetual/README.md

 We require that all reporters:

-* Make every effort to avoid privacy violations, degradation of user experience, disruption to production systems, and destruction of data during security testing
+* Make every effort to avoid privacy violations, degradation of user experience, disruption to production systems, and destruction of data during security testing.

-* Use the identified communication channels to report vulnerability information to us
+* Use the identified communication channels to report vulnerability information to us.

-* Keep information about any vulnerabilities you’ve discovered confidential between yourself and dYdX until we’ve had 30 days to resolve the issue
+* Keep information about any vulnerabilities you’ve discovered confidential between yourself and dYdX until we’ve had 30 days to resolve the issue.

 If you follow these guidelines when reporting an issue to us, we commit to:

-* Not pursue or support any legal action related to your findings
+* Not pursue or support any legal action related to your findings.

-* Work with you to understand and resolve the issue quickly (including an initial confirmation of your report within 72 hours of submission)
+* Work with you to understand and resolve the issue quickly (including an initial confirmation of your report within 72 hours of submission).

-* Grant a monetary reward based on the [OWASP risk assessment methodology](https://medium.com/dydxderivatives/announcing-bug-bounties-for-the-dydx-margin-trading-protocol-d0c817d1cda4)
+* Grant a monetary reward based on the [OWASP risk assessment methodology](https://medium.com/dydxderivatives/announcing-bug-bounties-for-the-dydx-margin-trading-protocol-d0c817d1cda4).

 ## Development